|The Frankfurt-Tipp rating:|

-When Mikeys (Michael B. Jordon) marriage is in ruins, his best buddies Jason (Zac Efron) and Daniel (Miles Teller) are of course immediately there for him.
-By showing him how wonderful single life can be, they want to rebuild the horned Mikey.
-They follow the motto: fun yes - relationship no!
-As an unbeatable trio, the friends want to enjoy the New York nightlife to the full from now on.
-But then everything comes differently than planned: Mikey realizes that he can't take any more pleasure in meaningless affairs, Jason starts to develop feelings for the attractive Ellie (Imogen Poots) and Daniel suddenly sees more in Chelsea (Mackenzie Davis) than just a platonic girlfriend.
-But the three hide these feelings from each other, which puts them much more at risk than just their friendship…
+When Mikey's (Michael B. Jordon) marriage is in shambles, his best buddies Jason (Zac Efron) and Daniel (Miles Teller) are of course immediately there for him.
+By showing him how wonderful the single life can be, they aim to rebuild cuckolded Mikey.
+In doing so, they faithfully follow the motto: fun yes - relationship no!
+As an unbeatable trio, the friends want to enjoy the New York nightlife to the fullest.
+But then everything turns out differently than planned: Mikey realizes that he can no longer gain anything from meaningless affairs, Jason begins to develop feelings for the attractive Ellie (Imogen Poots) and Daniel suddenly sees in Chelsea (Mackenzie Davis) more than just a platonic friend.
+But the three hide these feelings from each other, putting far more at risk than just their friendship.

 With his story about a male friendship in New York, Thomas Gormican made it onto the prestigious Black List in 2010, which lists the best yet unfilmed screenplays.
 And so it didn't take long until a studio was found that made the realization of Forever Single possible.
 With some hopeful young stars, to which the two future Fantastic Four members Miles Teller and Michael B. Jordan as well as the busy Imogen Poots and the former teenie-crush Zac Efron belong, Gormican was then allowed to complete his directorial debut, which was able to recoup at least three times its manageable budget in the US.